Languages and Collations (Analysis Services)

 Additionally, you can set Language, by itself, on a Translation object.

 A translation object is created when you add translations to a cube or dimension.
 Language is part of the translation definition.
 Collation, on the other hand, is set on the cube or higher, and shared by all translations.
 This is evident in the XMLA of a cube containing translations, where you will see multiple language properties (one for each translation), but only one collation.
 Note that there is one exception for dimension attribute translations, where you can override cube collation to specify an attribute collation that matches the source column (the database engine supports setting collation on individual columns, and it's common to configure individual translations to obtain member data from different source columns).
 But otherwise, for all other translations, Language is used by itself, without a Collation corollary.
-See Translations (Analysis Services) for details.
+See Translation support in Analysis Services for details.

 The Language property sets the locale of an object, used during processing, queries, and with Captions and Translations to support multi-lingual scenarios.
 Locales are based on a language identifier, such as English, and a territory, such as United States or Australia, that further refines date and time representations.